Some days I will wear a kilt, and that despite I’m not Scottish or have any Scottish roots.

 1. The casual kilt.
 A lot of value for money

-For your first kilt I should recommend Heritage of Scotland (Gold Brothers).
+should recommend Heritage of Scotland (Gold Brothers).
 For around £49 plus £14 for shipping you can in about one week’s time have an 8 yard heavy weight (around 16 oz.) casual kilt delivered.
 If you buy for over £75 shipping is free.

 It is not made in Scotland but in Pakistan, I suppose.
 But so it is with most of the clothing industry.
 Even high priced brands are today mass manufactured in countries where labor cost is low - like it or not.